Trunk89/challenge/README.md

 *********************************************************

 #RUNNING THE APP:
-Make sure you are inside `wallet` directory and run:
+Make sure you are inside `challenge` directory and run:
 `npm install -g grunt-cli`
 and then
 `npm install`